SlimeVR/SlimeVR-Docs-Site/src/smol-slimes/firmware/smol-compiling-firmware.md

 * <a href="https://www.nordicsemi.com/Products/Development-tools/nRF-Connect-for-Desktop">nRF Connect for Desktop</a> with various integrated tools:
     * Programmer (for flashing Nordic and eByte Dongles only)
     * Serial Terminal (for sending commands to your Receiver/Trackers, [see alternatives](smol-pairing-and-calibration.md#accessing-the-serial-console))
-    * Toolchain Manager (for automatic setup of the toolchain for building firmware)
-        * 2.9.0 (Inside Toolchain Manager) Do not use a newer version!
     * NOTE: Installing the Segger J-Link is not necessary for pre-defined boards.
 * <a href="https://code.visualstudio.com/download">VS Code</a> (For development purposes only)
-    * <a href="https://www.nordicsemi.com/Products/Development-tools/nRF-Connect-for-VS-Code">nRF Connect for VS Code</a> (Recommended)
+    * <a href="https://www.nordicsemi.com/Products/Development-tools/nRF-Connect-for-VS-Code">nRF Connect for VS Code by Nordic Semiconductor</a>
-        * Install within VS Code extension tab, see the <a href="https://youtu.be/EAJdOqsL9m8">video tutorial</a>
+        * Install from VS Code Extension tab.
-        * You may either install the <a href="https://marketplace.visualstudio.com/items?itemName=nordic-semiconductor.nrf-connect">extension itself</a> or the <a href="https://marketplace.visualstudio.com/items?itemName=nordic-semiconductor.nrf-connect-extension-pack">extension pack</a> for additional development tools
+            * Open nRF Connect tab.
+            * SDK
+                * Click "Install SDK".
+                * Select "nRF Connect SDK".
+                * Select "v3.1.0".
+                * Press "Enter" key to install in default location.
+                * Click "Install".
+            * Toolchain
+                * Click "Install Toolchain".
+                * Select "v3.1.0".
     * You may also set up a manual build environment in VS Code as the extension is known to fail on some certain Linux distributions.
 * <a href="https://slimevr.dev/download">SlimeVR Server</a>
     * 0.13.2 or later version